gambitproject/gambit/catalog/doc/developer.rst

       - If haven't done an editable install of ``pygambit`` in your python environment, you'll need to re-install it before running the build script to include new games in the catalog module.
       - Running the script with the ``--build`` flag updates ``catalog/catalog.am``, which is included in ``Makefile.am``.
 If you moved games that were previously in ``contrib/games`` you'll need to also manually remove those files from ``EXTRA_DIST`` in ``Makefile.am``.
+      - The ``--build`` flag also regenerates ``catalog/games/manifest.json``, the catalog manifest consumed by the GUI's catalog browser (title, citation-resolved description, hierarchy grouping, and structural stats for each game).
+It's a **committed** file, unlike ``catalog/doc/_table.rst``, since it needs to physically ship alongside the game files.
+A CI check fails if it's out of sync with the current catalog.

    .. tip::